 The third major piece of the Audubon puzzle sounds super-icky to lots of parents, but it's actually quite fascinating.
 Okay, yes, there are some big gnarly spiders and some chihuahua-sized cockroaches, but you don't have to touch them and the beautiful butterfly garden makes up for them, and the underground exhibit that "shrinks" you to the size of the bug is a favorite for kids.
 The Insectarium is perhaps not quite engaging enough for the youngest set of toddlers (try the zoo instead; bigger animals are easier to see and identify), but is plenty entertaining for the 2-and-up group.

-Please note that if you want to attend all three Audubon attractions plus an IMAX show, there's a discounted package deal called the Audubon Experience Package; see the Audubon website for information.
+Please note that if you want to attend all three Audubon attractions plus an IMAX show, there's a discounted package deal called the Audubon Experience Package.

 This interactive play-based museum is likely not entirely different from whichever children's museums are local to you, particularly in the realm of toddler-friendly activities, but it's still a fun (and air-conditioned) way to spend an afternoon, and even if it seems similar to your adult eyes, your child will love exploring the new-to-her space.
 Exhibits include a miniature play cafe, a tugboat that can be "captained," a tiny Winn-Dixie grocery store, and a "First Adventures" exhibit, specifically geared toward the 0 to 3-year-old set.
 Special Toddler Time activities are held on Tuesdays and Thursdays at 10:30 am (double-check the LCM website, as this is subject to change).